nordic16/cmus-cheat-sheet/README.md

 -  Queue (where you can manage the queue)
 -  Browser (the place where you add your tracks to cmus).
 -  Library Filters (filter tracks in your library according to your preferences)
-- Settings (you can bind actions, such as pausing/playing tracjs to different keyboard shortcuts)
+-  Settings (you can bind actions to different keyboard shortcuts)

 # Adding media to your library.